 Christenings are always a cause for celebration and it was certainly a case of double the excitement when twins Emilia and Isabella were welcomed into the faith during an Italian christening at St. Peter’s Italian Church in Clerkenwell London.
 Adding to the “doubling”, the girls had both a Roman Catholic and a Greek Orthodox ceremony, reflecting their parents’ different Christian denominations.

 Some Catholic christenings take place during a parish mass however Emilia and Isabella received the sacrament from Padre Andrea Fulco in a separate service attended by family and close friends.
-As their mother Katerina is Greek Orthodox, and father Stephen is Roman Catholic, the girls had three Godparents each, with Alexandro, Pavlos, and Georgina standing up for Isabella, and Primo, Andrew, and Jennifer vowing to help raise Emilia in the traditions of both churches.
+As their mother Katerina is Greek Orthodox, and father Stephen is Roman Catholic, the girls had three Godparents each to help them raise in the traditions of both churches.

 One of the highlights of the Catholic christening ceremony is the lighting of the Baptismal candle.
 Lit by their proud father, Stephen, from the church’s Easter candle, the flame represents Christ’s light in the twins’ lives.
 It was a beautiful and uplifting moment.

-After the service parents, Godparents, and guests gathered for a group photo on the steps of the church before making their way to St Sophia’s Cathedral in Bayswater for the Greek Orthodox ceremony.
+After the service parents, Godparents, and guests gathered for a group shot on the steps of the church before making their way to St Sophia’s Cathedral in Bayswater for the Greek Orthodox ceremony.
 I always feel lucky doing my job, but having the opportunity to work in not one of London’s most beautiful churches, but two in one day, was definitely an opportunity I was grateful to receive.
 As with the Roman Catholic service, the Greek Orthodox christening was sincere and moving.
 The families may worship in different churches but it is clear their faith is strong, and they were united in their determination Emilia and Anabella should have the best start in life.